-A part-time Sessional Lecturer position is available with the Department of Electrical and Computer Engineering at the University of British Columbia to teach the following course in 2014/15 Winter Term:
+Two (2) part-time Sessional Lecturer positions are available with the Department of Electrical and Computer Engineering at the University of British Columbia for the following courses in the 2016/17 Winter Term:

-Candidates must have a PhD (or equivalent degree) in Electrical and Computer Engineering or a closely related discipline with an emphasis on Control Systems.
+Candidates must have a PhD (or equivalent degree) in Computer Engineering or a closely related discipline.
 Excellent communication skills are required.
 Successful candidates are expected to have at least 8 years prior experience managing software projects.
 Preference will be given to candidates with prior experience teaching similar or related courses.
-Experience with graduate student mentorship is preferred since the candidate may be required to instruct junior graduate students.

-Please submit applications to email@example.com.
-Applicants should include an up-to-date curriculum vitae (detailing post-secondary teaching experience), a statement of teaching philosophy, and the names, addresses and contact information of three people who can be contacted as references.
+Please submit applications to jobs [at] ece [dot] ubc [dot] ca. Applicants should include a current curriculum vitae (detailing post-secondary teaching experience), a statement of teaching philosophy, and the names, addresses and contact information of three people who can be contacted as references.
 Please also specify the name(s) of the course(s) for which you are applying, or if you are applying for both courses.

 All positions are subject to funding and will be governed by UBC’s Agreement on Conditions of Appointment for Sessional Faculty Members.